avolab/episystem-workshop/scChIC-seq_tutorial.md

 > ### Hands-on: First look at the `fastq` files
 > 1. Using the terminal, go to the directory `Handouts/EpiSyStem_Workshop_Files/fastq_full`
 > 2. Inspect the `fastq` files by using the `less` command.
 What differences do you detect when comparing the reads in these files to the reads in the `fastq` files available in the `fastq_raw` directory?
+Hint you can add a `-N` flag (i.e., `less -N`) in order to show the line number explicitly.
 > 3. Run the command `head` on any of the two files.
 What is the output?
 Why do you think this does not work?
 > 4. In order to explore `zipped` files, the `head/tail/cat` commands are not good enough.
 For this reason, there is the command `zcat` which has the same function as `cat` but only works with `zipped` files.
 Try it out by running the command `zcat demultiplexedR1_10000rows.fastq.gz`.
 >